-- a. has the personal characteristics (including being of good repute and integrity); - b. possesses the level of competence, knowledge and experience; - c. has the qualifications; and - d. has undergone or will undergo all training, required to enable such person to perform their role effectively and in accordance with any relevant regulatory requirements, including those under the regulatory system, and to enable sound and prudent management of TPEN.
+- a. has the personal characteristics (including being honest, of good repute and having integrity); - b. possesses the level of competence, knowledge and experience; - c. has the qualifications and has undergone or will undergo all training, required to enable such person to perform their role effectively and in accordance with any relevant regulatory requirements, including those under the regulatory system, and to enable sound and prudent management of TPEN; and - d. is financially sound.